18 Blogging Tools For Beginners

 10. SumoMe

 SumoMe is a tool that can help grow your website.
 They have a fantastic WordPress plugin.
-SumoMe helps you build your e-mail list by offering several tools that are designed to help you collect e-mails.
+SumoMe enables you to build your e-mail list by offering several tools designed to help you collect e-mails.

 11. Google Analytics